Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

-# Analysis for a Bike-Sharing Company using Machine Learning
+# Bike-Sharing Customer and Product Analysis using Machine Learning
  An analysis for a bike-sharing company to better understand how members and casual riders uses the bike and create station clusters to group the different stations using machine learning techniques.

 ## Overview